 He documented the making of “Ryan v The White Star Line”.
 This resulted in a short film titled 41° 46′ North.
 The documentary film explores the story and the thinking behind the piece.
 Directed by an award winning Irish film maker Kilian Waters and first shown at the National Concert Hall Dublin in 2016.

-The Simon Quigley Ensemble performed at the recent Skerries Soundwaves 2017 Festival in September.
+The Simon Quigley Ensemble, will be performing more dates this year with new material.
+We have performed at the NCH 2016 and also the Skerries Soundwaves 2017 Festival in September.